byuflowlab/415gps/README.md

 1. Install Python v3.
 I recommend installing via Anaconda: <https://www.anaconda.com/distribution/>

 2. Install the `pyserial` package.
 From the command line ("Terminal" on mac/linux, "Anaconda Prompt" on windows), type `conda install pyserial`.
 If you'd prefer a GUI you can do this in Anaconda Navigator, which was installed in the prior step.
-See [here](https://docs.anaconda.com/anaconda/navigator/tutorials/manage-packages/)
+See [here](https://docs.anaconda.com/anaconda/navigator/tutorials/manage-packages/).

-3. Download this package.
-See the big green button above.
+3. Download this package using the big green button above.

 ## Running the Script